 2. Getting to the city from the airport

-San Francisco has many breathtaking sights but these are on top of my list.
+San Francisco has many breathtaking sights but there are 7 that are on the top of my list.
 You should definitely include these in your itinerary!

 4. Buy Alcatraz tickets in advance

 Don’t miss your chance to go to Alcatraz.
 It is one of the most interesting tours I have ever experienced.
 I highly recommend it.
 Alcatraz tickets ($33/adult) can sell out several weeks in advance.
 As of today, the next earliest available ticket is for the next month already.
 Check the schedule and buy tickets from the official website of Alcatraz Cruises.